The European project inDemand has officially started

 This innovative model will be implemented in 3 pilot regions: Murcia Region (Spain), Paris Region (France) and Oulu Region (Finland).

 A model born to be replicated and implemented in other regions

 inDemand has a high potential for replication through a community interested in promoting innovation in Health and in other sectors, although the project will test and develop models only in the health sector.
 The initiative includes a special mentoring of 12 ‘mirror regions’ to receive coaching to implement the model in their own region, leveraging existing regional structural funds.
-Other regions will have also the chance to access to best practices and lessons learned even after project end.
+Other regions will have also the chance to access to best practices and lessons learnt even after project end.

 inDemand consortium is composed of 11 partners.
 The Healthcare organizations are SMS and FFIS in Murcia, RESAH in Paris Region and NOHD in Oulu.
-The public regional funders are INFO in Murcia, Paris Region Entreprises, and Oulu Council.
-The business supporters are TICBioMed in Murcia, Medicen Paris Region, and Business Oulu.
+The public regional funders are INFO in Murcia, Paris Region Entreprises and Oulu Council.
+The business supporters are TICBioMed in Murcia, Medicen Paris Region and Business Oulu.
 The team is completed with Errin and Oulu University supporting the dissemination and the methodology implementation.

 The inDemand project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No763735.

 Find more information about inDemand in the webpage www.indemandhealth.eu.